 CHARBONE HYDROGEN Announces the Termination of the Term Sheet With GAUSSIN

-/EIN News/ -- BROSSARD, Québec, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- CHARBONE HYDROGEN Corporation (TSXV:CH) (“CHARBONE”) is announcing the termination, as of October 14, 2022, of the non-binding investment term sheet (the “Term Sheet”) with GAUSSIN SA (“GAUSSIN”), that was previously disclosed on May 24, 2022.
-CHARBONE originally intended to acquire an exclusive license of GAUSSIN’s technology for the manufacturing, commercialization, marketing, distribution and sale of logistic off-road vehicles in Canada.
+BROSSARD, Québec, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- CHARBONE HYDROGEN Corporation CH ("CHARBONE") is announcing the termination, as of October 14, 2022, of the non-binding investment term sheet (the "Term Sheet") with GAUSSIN SA ("GAUSSIN"), that was previously disclosed on May 24, 2022.
+CHARBONE originally intended to acquire an exclusive license of GAUSSIN's technology for the manufacturing, commercialization, marketing, distribution and sale of logistic off-road vehicles in Canada.

 The parties were unable to reach an agreement on the definitive terms and conditions for the license.
 CHARBONE will continue to focus on the development and construction of its facilities for the production and distribution of green dihydrogen molecules.